peterbarnett03/influxdb3_plugins/influxdata/README.md

 # influxdata
 Official Python plugins for InfluxDB 3, developed by InfluxData.

+## Available Plugins

+See each plugin's README for details on configuration, requirements, and usage.

+## Plugin metadata

+These plugins include a JSON metadata schema in their docstring that defines supported trigger types and configuration parameters.
+This metadata enables the [InfluxDB 3 Explorer](https://docs.influxdata.com/influxdb3/explorer/) UI to display and configure the plugin.

 ## Test the plugins

-From the root directory, use Docker Compose to test plugins:
+From the repository root, use Docker Compose to run tests against the InfluxDB 3 Core image:

 ```bash
 # Test all influxdata plugins